David Byrne: Talking Heads: 1975–1991

 By January 1975, Talking Heads were practicing and playing together, while still working normal day jobs.
 They played their first gig in June.

 In May 1976, Byrne quit his day job, and the three-piece band signed to Sire Records in November of that year.
 Byrne was the youngest member of the band.
-Multi-instrumentalist Jerry Harrison, previously of The Modern Lovers, joined the band in 1977.
-The band released eight studio albums to critical acclaim and commercial success.
+Multi-instrumentalist Jerry Harrison, previously of the Modern Lovers, joined the band in 1977.
+The band released eight studio albums to acclaim and commercial success.
 Four albums achieved gold status (exceeding 500,000 in sales) and two others were certified double-platinum (exceeding two million in sales).
 Talking Heads were pioneers of the new wave music scene in the late 1970s and early 1980s with popular and creative music videos in regular rotation on MTV.

-In 1988 the band quietly went on hiatus during which Byrne launched a solo career and the other members pursued their own projects.
-Talking Heads reunited in 1991 to record the single "Sax and Violins" and officially split in December 1991.

-In 2002, Talking Heads was inducted into the Rock and Roll Hall of Fame, where they reunited to play four tracks: "Psycho Killer", "Burning Down the House", "Once In A Lifetime" and "Life During Wartime".
+In 1988 the band went on hiatus during which Byrne launched a solo career and the other members pursued their own projects.
+Talking Heads reunited in 1991 to record the single "Sax and Violins" and officially broke up in December 1991.
+In 2002, Talking Heads was inducted into the Rock and Roll Hall of Fame, where they reunited to play four tracks: "Psycho Killer", "Burning Down the House", "Life During Wartime", and their cover version of Al Green's 1974 song "Take Me to the River".